Catrap: Development and release

 The game concept was originally created in 1985 on a MZ-700 home computer by Yutaka Isokawa.
-The BASIC listing of the game was published in the August 1985 issue of the magazine "Oh!MZ Publications" as type-in program.
+The BASIC listing of the game was published in the August 1985 issue of the magazine "Oh!MZ Publications" as a type-in program.
 The popularity of the game caused it to be picked up for Game Boy conversion in 1990.
 In the Game Boy version there is a nod to the MZ-700 version, the layout of round 77 is a big M and Z. In 2004 it was released for I-mode mobile phones as Pitmania and Pitmania 2, with graphics more similar to the original MZ700 game.
 Pitmania 1 Infinite was released in 2007, which had improved and more colorful graphics.
-A version was released for the Nintendo 3DS in the 3DS eShop in October 2011.
+A version was released for the Nintendo 3DS in the 3DS eShop in October 2011 and for DSiWare in December 2011.
 In 2012 the game community restored a faithful as possible Sharp MZ-700 version from the available source code variants.